bartbutenaers/node-red-contrib-letsencrypt/README.md

 The following steps explain how to create a ***new subscriber account***:

-1. Specify both a subscriber and maintainer email address.
+1. Make sure the email address has been specified.
 2. Wait until the dialog is displayed, which informs you whether the account has been created successfully…
 3. Close the config screen and deploy your changes.
 4. Your new account is now ready to be used…